tommay/clock_equations/README.md

 clock_equations
 ===============

-Figure out the smple equations that can be made from the time on a digital clock
+Figure out the simple equations that can be made from the time on a digital clock

 My 9-year old daughter Chloe and I like to look at the digital clock sometimes and make equations out of the numbers.
 For example,